dotnet/docs-maui/docs/platform-integration/appmodel/app-actions.md

 ## Create actions

 App actions can be created at any time, but are often created when an app starts.
-To configure app actions, add the `ConfigureEssentials` step to the `CreateMauiApp` bootstrap code.
-The app startup code is configured in the _MauiProgram.cs_ file.
-There are two methods you must call to enable an app action:
+To configure app actions, invoke the `ConfigureEssentials` method on the `MauiAppBuilder` object in the _MauiProgram.cs_ file.
+There are two methods you must call on the `IEssentialsBuilder` object to enable an app action:

 01. `AddAppAction`